karl-zylinski/karl-zylinski.github.io/content/posts/temporary-allocator-your-first-arena.md

 What you can do is to try to use the temporary allocator whenever possible.
 Let's look at a real-world example.

-In my game [CAT & ONION](https://zylinski.itch.io/cat-and-onion) I draw a UI of all the actions in the game.
+In my game [CAT & ONION](https://zylinski.itch.io/cat-and-onion) I draw a UI that shows all the player's possible actions.
 You see this UI in the bottom left of this screenshot:

 ![A screenshot of a video game with a UI displaying some possible actions in the bottom left corner](/temporary-allocator/cat_and_onion.png)